 - Clinical Research: Works to develop and analyze new treatments for cancers and other diseases; and

 - Vaccine and Infectious Disease: Integrates computational, laboratory and clinical research method to advance the understanding of microbial pathogenesis and infectious disease processes.

-To learn more about the specific research interests of FHCRC faculty, please visit the website.
+To learn more about the specific research interests of Fred Hutch faculty, please visit the Labs / Projects page.

-In addition to completing a mentored research project, students will participate in professional development workshops designed to facilitate the preparation of competitive applications for graduate/medical school.
+In addition to completing a mentored research project, interns will participate in professional development workshops designed to facilitate the preparation of competitive applications for graduate/medical school.
 Workshops include:

 - Preparing a personal statement, resume, and abstract;

 - How to successfully apply to graduate or medical school; and